Malaria is a life-threatening disease transmitted through the bites of infected female Anopheles mosquitoes.

-While it is very much preventable, 303,000 children (under the age of 5) died from malaria in 2015.
+Although it is preventable, 303,000 children under age of five died from malaria in 2015.

-This is the 7th leading cause of all deaths in low-income countries, with 212 million new malaria cases worldwide in 2015.
+Malaria is the 7th leading cause of all deaths in low-income countries, with 212 million new malaria cases worldwide in 2015.

 Long-lasting insecticide-treated nets (LLIN)